K–8 Curriculum

 Students have memory work twice a week.
 Throughout the year, they learn the Ten Commandments, the Lord’s Prayer, various Bible passages that correlate with the Bible story of the week, and simple songs.

-Throughout the year, students enjoy physical education, music, art, technology, several field trips, and a variety of activities, including National Day of the Young Reader and National Lutheran Schools Week.
-At the end of the year, students write and illustrate their own book.
-Parents are invited to our “Awesome Author’s Jubilee” to hear the students read their stories and celebrate the gift of reading.
+Throughout the year, students enjoy physical education, music, art, technology, several field trips, and a variety of activities, including celebrating the Week of the Young Reader and National Lutheran Schools Week.

 Second Grade Curriculum